uladkasach/Academic/CSCI/biometrics/fingerprint/src/readme.md

-2. A report showing the processing steps (include images) and findings.
-You must define what minutiae types you estimate, and you must include references for the published paper(s) of the method(s) you used as well as for any off-the-shelf matlab code you may have used.

 ## How to Run
 1. ensure `Pillow`/`PIL`, `Numpy`, `skimage`, and `scikit-learn` packages are installed
 2. run `python extract.py -h` for arguments list